 Rio Carnival revelers hunt for bargains amid economic crisis

-" Instead of costly and elaborate costumes with glittering sequins, expect more cheap getups featuring fake mustaches, hats and tiaras at this year's Carnival.
-Revelers are bargain-hunting ahead of Rio de Janeiro's world famous party, which is about to kick off amid a prolonged economic crisis that is hurting pocketbooks and the myriad businesses that depend on the bash for a large part of their annual incomes.
+In this Feb.
+8, 2017 photo, a man prepares costumes for the upcoming Carnival at the Imperatriz Leopoldinense samba school, in Rio de Janeiro, Brazil.
+Rio's world famous party is about to kick off amid a prolonged economic crisis that is impacting locals, tourists and a myriad of businesses that depend on the bash for a large part of their annual incomes.

 Discussions